Salt Lake Community College: South City (1992)

 Located at 1575 South State Street in Salt Lake City, the South City Campus occupies the former home of South High School.
-The campus houses classrooms, labs, and the Grand Theatre, home of the Grand Theatre Foundation and Community Institute.
+The campus houses classrooms, laboratories, and the Grand Theatre, home of the Grand Theatre Foundation and Community Institute.
 The Grand Theatre facility includes the Historic Fashion Collection, some 1,900 costumes ranging from 1890s to the present.

-South City Campus added the Center for Arts and Media (CAM) Building in 2013, thanks to grants from the State of Utah and several community partners including the George S. & Delores Doré Eccles Foundation and Adobe.
-This addition provides classroom and work space for 17 programs in the School of Arts and Communication, serving approximately 9,000 students.
+South City Campus added the Center for Arts and Media building in 2013, thanks to grants from the State of Utah and several community partners, including the George S. & Delores Doré Eccles Foundation and Adobe.
+This addition provides classroom and work space for 17 programs in the School of Arts and Communication, serving roughly 9,000 students.